facebookresearch/Mephisto/README.md

 We provide a platform for launching, monitoring, and reviewing your crowdsourcing tasks.
 Tasks made on Mephisto can easily be open sourced as part of other projects.

 As of now we're in an early alpha release, more details to come.
+See our in-progress docs at [mephisto.ai](https://mephisto.ai).

 ## Quickstart

-[Get started in 10 minutes][quickstart]
+[Get started in 10 minutes][https://mephisto.ai/docs/guides/quickstart]

 ## Changelog